About Slaughter and May

 The Training Contract

 Our overseas offices and close working relationships with market-leading law firms in other jurisdictions mean there are opportunities for trainees to apply for a secondment in their second year.
-Recent trainee secondment destinations include: France, Germany, Italy, The Netherlands.
-Spain, Norway, Sweden, Singapore, India, Russia, Hong Kong and the US.
+Recent trainee secondment destinations include: US (NYC and California), France, Germany, Italy, The Netherlands.
+Spain, Norway, Sweden, Singapore, India, Russia and Hong Kong.

-Trainees are also encouraged to understand advances in the legal industry, and possibly even help to shape them, by joining our Innovation Network.
-The Network has over 200 members including an online forum for publishing thought and insight pieces, and for engaging in debate.
+Trainees are also encouraged to understand advances in the legal industry, and possibly even help to shape them, by joining our Innovation Network which now has over 200 members.
 Challenging the way we work through open-mindedness, diversity and creativity can have an enormous impact on results for our clients, our efficiency, and our wellbeing.

 Work Experience Opportunities